(250) North Sacramento

 Sacramento, CA 95841

-The California Highway Patrol North Sacramento Area is proud to serve the Sacramento region providing safety, service, and security to thousands of residents, commuters, and tourists each day.
-As part of the CHP’s Valley Division, our office is responsible for patrolling approximately 1,262 miles of highway throughout northern Sacramento County.
+The California Highway Patrol North Sacramento Area is proud to serve the Sacramento region, providing safety, service, and security to thousands of residents, commuters, and tourists daily.
+As part of the CHP’s Valley Division, our office patrols approximately 1,262 miles of highway throughout northern Sacramento County.
 This includes 62 miles of state highways and 1,200 miles of county roads.
 The major thoroughfares through the North Sacramento Area are Interstate 5, Interstate 80, State Route 51 (Business 80 loop), State Route 160, and State Route 99.
-All of these freeways are used as commuter routes and as corridors for interstate commerce.
-These routes serve as major transportation arteries for State officials traveling from outlying areas to the State Capitol, as well as serving the state workforce which is the main source of employment for Sacramento County residents.
+These freeways are used as commuter routes and as corridors for interstate commerce.
+These routes serve as major transportation arteries for State officials traveling from outlying areas to the State Capitol and serving the state workforce, which is the primary source of employment for Sacramento County residents.

-As part of our mission, the North Sacramento Area offers a number of programs aimed at keeping you safe on the road.
-Contact our office for information on how to safely buckle kids in their safety seats, teach new drivers the challenges of the road, or learn some tips for driving at night, in bad weather, and in high volume traffic.
+As part of our mission, the North Sacramento Area offers several programs to keep you safe on the road.
+Contact our office for information on how to secure children in their safety seats properly, teach new drivers the challenges of the road, or learn some tips for driving at night, in bad weather, and in high-volume traffic.
 In the meantime, you can help us by driving defensively and safely, obeying the posted speed, giving enough room between you and the car ahead of you, using your turn indicators, and being courteous on the road.

 Thank you for taking the time to visit our web site.